Casa Gomis: How a Family Home Became a Refuge for Barcelona’s Avantgarde in the 1960s

 The Gomis’ goal was not only to create a summer and weekend home, but a place for culture with doors always open, welcoming artists, family, friends, and friends of friends.
 Building the house turned into a creative adventure that took from 1953 to 1963, realized in remote correspondence between Barcelona and Buenos Aires, where Bonet resided.
 The only mediums of communication were letters and photographs.
 “Each document read as a manual with instructions to proceed with the construction of a house that was very different from all the other ones in Spain,” says Marita.

 Every Sunday, the family would visit the construction site.
 “We wanted to help the workers and lay bricks, but our parents wouldn’t let us.
 However, we watered the pine trees, packed the sand, and did other smaller tasks we were allowed to as children,” remembers Marita.
-Over the years, the siblings had seen the house evolve into their vacation home without knowing that one day it would be a reference of rationalist architecture in Spain, emphasizing form and clean lines over ornaments.
+Over the years, the siblings had seen the house evolve into their vacation home without knowing that one day it would be a reference to rationalist architecture in Spain, emphasizing form and clean lines over ornaments.

 Marita and her siblings called it simply “The New House.”
 Today, the new house is almost 60 years old and known under many different names: The most popular ones are “Casa Gomis” and “La Ricarda.”
 “The name refers to a lagoon called La Ricarda, which was located close to the house in the former delta of the Llobregat River, along the Mediterranean Sea,” explains Marita.